Rational use initiatives work to prevent harm, improve patient safety and work to reverse increasing rates of antibiotic resistance.

 Many initiatives can be taken within individual health care facilities to improve the use of antibiotics.
 However, a formally organized rational use program has greater chances for a longer lasting effect.
 National guidelines, when they exist, can form the basis for and facilitate the development and implementation of programs at health care-facilities.

-Core components outlines basic, overarching elements recommended to include in an rational use program or effort.
+Core components outlines basic, overarching elements recommended to include in a rational use program or effort.

 Set up a program describes the use of a five-step project management process to establish rational use programs in health care facilities.